-Recent data based on a sample of 4,064 individuals that have retired under the new system suggest that the average replacement rate has amounted to 78% (Baeza and Burger, 1995).
-Interestingly enough, the highest (relative) pensions have been obtained by those individuals that have opted for early retirement, with a replacement rate of 82% under programmed retirement.
-Baeza and Burger (1995) attribute this result to the fact that only those that have had rapid accumulation of funds -- mostly by making voluntary contributions -- can in reality opt for early retirement.
-Disability pensions -- which, as explained earlier, are financed with a 3% of wages insurance premium -- have also had high replacement rates, reaching 67%.
-Finally, survivor's benefits have reached a 71% replacement rate.
-These replacement rates are significantly higher than the average for the old system -- only 50% in 1980.
+Recent data based on a sample of 4,064 individuals who have retired under the new system suggest that the average replacement rate has amounted to 78 percent (Baeza Valdés and Burger Torres 1995).
+Interestingly enough, the highest (relative) pensions have been obtained by those individuals who have opted for early retirement, with a replacement rate of 82 percent under programmed retirement.
+Baeza Valdés and Burger Torres (1995) attribute this result to the fact that only those that have had rapid accumulation of funds-mostly by making voluntary contributions-can in reality opt for early retirement.
+Disability pensions-which, as explained earlier, are financed with a 3 percent of wages insurance premium-have also had high replacement rates, reaching 67 percent.
+Finally, survivors' benefits have reached a 71 percent replacement rate.
+These replacement rates are significantly higher than the average for the old system-only 50 percent in 1980.